Fluorescence upconversion: History

 The first demonstration of the FU technique was reported by Mahr and Hirsch in 1975.
 They used FU to compare the time-profiles of the green laser pulses generated by a mode-locked argon laser with the red laser pulses emitted from a Rhodamine 6G dye laser.
 In the latter case they found a much longer-lived (several nanoseconds) component, assigned to spontaneous emission (fluorescence).

 Soon after, Hirsch and coworkers used the FU technique to study the photochemistry of bacteriorhodopsin.
 They measured the emission lifetime of bacteriorhodopsin at physiological temperatures to be 15 +/- 3 ps.

 Among the first applications of FU with sub-picosecond time-resolution was the study of dynamic solvent effects.
 This topic is generally called solvation dynamics.

 Briefly, solvation dynamics can be studied by following the time-evolution of the fluorescence spectrum of an "inert" fluorescent probe molecule in solution.
 This provides the Time-Dependent Fluorescence Stokes Shift (TDFSS).

 Hallidy and Topp were the first to study solvation dynamics using FU.
-They characterized the temperature-dependence of the evolution of the fluorescence spectrum in terms of two independent re!axation processes: solvation dynamics and solvent-assisted fluorescence quenching.
+They characterized the temperature-dependence of the evolution of the fluorescence spectrum in terms of two independent relaxation processes: solvation dynamics and solvent-assisted fluorescence quenching.

 Graham Fleming and coworkers also studied solvation dynamics in various low-viscous room-temperature solvents using FU.
 They distinguished various solvation processes, from slower long-range diffusional processes to ultrafast inertial effects in the first solvation shell.

 Another possible origin of the observed Stokes shift in polyatomic molecules is intramolecular vibrational relaxation which was characterized using FU notably by the group of Wolfgang Kaiser.

 The group of Paul Barbara used FU to study not only solvation dynamics and vibrational relaxation but also excited-state intramolecular proton transfer in various organic molecules.

 Today, the number of articles using FU found by Web of Science (august 2025) exceeds 1200 but this is certainly an underestimation.